sap-tutorials/Tutorials/tutorials/iot-smartsensing-odata/iot-smartsensing-odata.md

       In this app, you can choose between various predefined templates (e.g. `Inbound Delivery Scenario`) representing selected business scenarios.
 Since this application permits to create standard scenarios, it cannot be used with custom OData endpoints.

+-   **Edge Node Descriptor**

+      This application permits you to define data partitioning used when you are deploying Smart Sensing to edge nodes in the **IoT Edge**.
+It permits to partition data based on Plant(s) or Warehouse(s).

 1. Open the **Business Context** application and press **Create** to create a new business context.

 2. Click on **External Service** to start defining the OData endpoint used for this business context.